Residential Life & Learning Team

 Assistant Director for Housing Services

 David attended Florida International University and holds degrees in English Literature and Asian Studies.
 Additionally, David holds a master’s degree in public policy from the University of Massachusetts Dartmouth.
 In his free time, he enjoys reading.

-David manages all housing assignments (for incoming/new students and for continuing students), oversees housing selection and lottery, and is responsible for room changes, billing, and assignment-related issues.
+David manages all housing assignments (for incoming/new students and for continuing students), oversees housing selection and lottery, and is responsible for billing and assignment-related issues.
 He oversees our housing management software, works closely with campus partners to ensure proper access to buildings, and supports summer and graduate housing assignments.
 David is a great resource for students and families seeking additional information on housing options, the assignments process, and for any questions related to our physical housing spaces.